atinux/nuxt-auth-utils/README.md

 #### Supported OAuth Providers

+- Auth0
+- Discord
 - GitHub
+- Google
 - Spotify
-- Google
 - Twitch
-- Auth0
 - Battle.net

 You can add your favorite provider by creating a new file in [src/runtime/server/lib/oauth/](./src/runtime/server/lib/oauth/).